-Earnest money shall be handled as described in state-specific policies and procedures addendum.
+Earnest money shall be handled as described in State P&Ps.
 The Agent will be subject to immediate termination if it has been determined that there has been any improper handling of earnest money.

 All files must contain an accounting for disbursement of funds including earnest money and final settlement statements.